 If we grew up with parents who didn’t know how to meet our emotional needs, it becomes normal not to get our emotional needs met in relationships as adults.
 We unconsciously gravitate toward dysfunctional relationships.
 While we want to choose healthy relationships, we are unaware that blinders stop us from seeing people accurately.
 We don’t know what we don’t know.
 We may marry people who prick the same emotional wounds we experienced in childhood.

-Fortunately, with skilled therapy and spiritual healing, we can heal our core unconscious wounds.
+Fortunately, with skillful therapy and spiritual healing, we can heal our core unconscious wounds.
 We can move from an insecure attachment style to an earned secure attachment style.

 Let me explain a little about inner dialogue and how it can help us experience love and healing.